 Board of Directors

-In the past Dan served in legal aid clinics, but over time observed the increase in homelessness in and around Salinas.
+Daniel Griffee is a local attorney who has worked in Salinas and Monterey County since 1995.
+In the recent past, Dan observed observed a marked increase in the number of homelessness in and around Salinas.
 Dan was moved to assist Dorothy’s Place not only by its goal to provide for the immediate needs of homeless individuals but also addressing homeless individuals’ long-term needs to help elevate these individual up from homelessness and returning them to a sustainable permanent housing situation.

 Mr. Moncrief retired from a forty-one-year career in nonprofit housing development and finance.
 During most of those years, he held the position of Chief Executive Officer.
 His responsibilities included assisting his Boards of Directors in strategic planning, fundraising, program development, administrative oversight, and public relations.
 Since retiring, Mr. Moncrief has embarked on a second career as an author.